pabsanch/ecosystem-design-language/README.md

 # Ecosytem Design Language
 A visual modelling language to design ecosystems of devices integrating hardware and software.

-The goal is to present it on O'Reilly Design conference in Jan 2016.
+Our goal is to present it on O'Reilly Design conference in Jan 2016.